Home> boat ramp upgrades> tullaroop reservoir

 Tullaroop Reservoir

-The Victorian Fisheries Authority’s Better Boating team is progressing designs for future upgrades at Tullaroop Reservoir.
+The Victorian Fisheries Authority’s Better Boating team is preparing for construction to upgrade the Tullaroop Reservoir boat ramp.

-In 2018, the Victorian Government committed to growing participation in fishing and boating under their ‘Target One Million’ plan.
-Under this plan, the Victorian Fisheries Authority committed to allow boats and kayaks with electric motors on some reservoirs, including Tullaroop.
+In 2018, the Victorian Government committed to increasing participation in fishing and boating through its ‘Target One Million’ plan.
+As part of this plan, the Victorian Fisheries Authority committed to allowing boats and kayaks with electric motors on some reservoirs, including Tullaroop.

-A gravel boat ramp opened in May 2019, and since then, the facility has proven to be very popular with boaters.
-The existing gravel ramp is prone to erosion caused by wave action and changes to water levels.
+A gravel boat ramp opened in May 2019 and has since proven popular with boaters.
+However, the existing ramp is prone to erosion caused by wave action and changing water levels.

-• A precast single-lane concrete boat ramp with improved chevron grooves to increase traction (approx. 60m in length).
+• a single-lane concrete boat ramp, approximately 60 metres long, with chevron grooves to improve traction

-• Boat ramp crest to extend above reservoir to provide 0.5m minimum vertical height to high water.
+• an extended boat ramp crest above the reservoir to provide a minimum 0.5 metre vertical height at high water levels

-• Compliance with the Victorian Boat Facility Design Guidelines.
+• works designed in line with the Victorian Boat Facility Design Guidelines

 Our Current Ramp Upgrades